Efficiency gains of a multi-scale integration method applied to a scale-separated model for rapidly rotating dynamos: Numerical results

 As shown in Fig.~\ref{fig:effort} the HMM-scheme can deliver highly accurate solutions while requiring less computational work compared to direct simulation.
 The black curves represent the results for the smallest averaging window $ s = 20 $ and show stable results with scaling factors up to $ f = 3.5 $, indicating that it is possible to take a slow step $ 3.5 $ times larger than the averaging window.
 The increase of the averaging window results in a smaller number of the slow steps to be taken on certain time interval however this does not lead to substantial reduction of integration time at fixed $ f $.
 For the case with $ E = 10^{-4} $ and $ f = 2.0 $, for example, we have $ T_{sim} = 1203$ for $ s = 20$ and $ T_{sim} = 1191$ for $ s = 200$.
 The main reason is that the evaluation of equations on the fast scale is highly expensive in relation to the equations for the mean magnetic field.
 A decrease in the Ekman number positively affects the stability and accuracy of the method and allows for further reduction of the computational work as expected.

-The optimal time stepping strategy to maximize both the $S_u$ value and accuracy is to use a small averaging window to capture the fast dynamics which allows for a reduction of the integration time by a factor of up to four.
-By increasing the number of fast steps it is possible to get an additional slight advantage in runtime but in favour of lower accuracy which is shown on Fig.~\ref{fig:effort}.
+The optimal time stepping strategy to maximize both the $S_u$ value and accuracy is to use a small averaging window to capture the fast dynamics.
+By increasing the number of fast steps it is possible to get an additional slight advantage in runtime but in favour of lower accuracy which is shown \reva{in} Fig.~\ref{fig:effort}. \reva{Alternative simulations are presented in Fig.~\ref{fig:fixed_macro_step} where we fixed macro step $\delta T$ and varied size of the averaging window.
+This allows for a reduction of the integration time by a factor of up to \reva{6 for $E=10^{-7}$}.}

-In the next example we took slightly higher Rayleigh number ($ Ra = 130 $) in order to get more additional oscillations in the solution and test how the change of micro step affects the accuracy and performance.
-Fig.~\ref{fig:convergence} shows multiple plots for relative error of the magnetic energy obtained from simulations with different micro steps using averaging windows of $ s = 20 $ and $ s = 50 $.
+In the next example we took slightly higher Rayleigh number ($ \revb{\widetilde{Ra}} = 130 $) in order to \reva{increase the effect of chaotic modulated solutions} and test how the change of micro step affects the accuracy and performance.
+Fig.~\ref{fig:convergence} shows multiple plots for relative error of the magnetic energy obtained from simulations with different micro steps using averaging windows of $ s = 20 $, $ s = 50 $ \reva{and $s=100$ with fixed scaling factor $f=2$, i.e. $\delta T = 2 s \Delta t$}.

-Solid coloured lines with $ s = 50 $ show how the time stepping scheme converges when decreasing the micro step and the amount of computational work required.
-The results for $ s = 20 $ are presented by dot-dash lines and we do not show results for larger steps to avoid overloading the graph.
-All curves have the same angle as a 2\textit{nd} order line which means that the increase of accuracy by one order will require approximately five times longer simulation time.
-The scheme with $ \Delta t_{50} = 5\cdot10^{-4}$ and $ f = 3.0 $ (red line), as example, delivers 2\textit{nd} order precision with simulation time $ T_{sim} = 3464$ while 3\textit{rd} order accuracy can be achieved by applying $ \Delta t_{50} = 2\cdot10^{-4}$ and $ f = 1.5 $ (blue line) for the time $ T_{sim} = 16658$ or, alternatively, by taking smaller averaging window $ \Delta t_{20} = 2\cdot10^{-4}$ and $ f = 3.5 $ (dark red line) in less time $ T_{sim} = 9017$.
+\reva{Three} coloured lines show how the time stepping scheme converges when decreasing the micro step\reva{,} and the amount of computational work required. \reva{All curves have relatively the same slope which corresponds to a log–log plot with slope $m=-1.5$ (dash dot line).} \revb{The relative error scales as $T_{sim}^{-1.5}$ which means that reduction in the relative error by one order approximately corresponds to a factor 4 increase in the runtime.
+For example, the scheme with $s=20$ and $\Delta t = 5 \cdot 10^{-4}$ delivers $E_{rel} = 0.00263$ with $T_{sim}=$ \SI{3677}{\second} whereas more accurate simulation with $E_{rel} = 0.000261$ requires $T_{sim}=$ \SI{14119}{\second}.
+Smaller averaging windows (red curve) show better accuracy comparing to the green curve since the macro step increases with increasing $s$.}

 To illustrate how the accuracy of the time dependent mean magnetic field energy corresponds to vertical profiles we refer to Fig.~\ref{fig:vert_profMult} which presents solutions of $ B_x $ component and mean temperature $ \bar{\theta} $ at fixed averaging window $ s = 50 $.